Packing for Rome in November? Wondering what to bring and what to wear when you visit Rome in November?

 If you want to come prepared with your own travel umbrella, get a quality umbrella that will last.
 I love mine that has an open AND close button.

 A scarf is a must in Rome year-round (yes even in summer), and in particular in November.
-The temperature in Rome in November can drop a lot from day to night, and so a scarf is very handy for keeping you warm.
+The temperature in Rome in November can change a lot from day to night, and a scarf is very handy for keeping you warm.

 This scarf is lightweight but keeps the heat in, as well as being hypoallergenic and super-soft to the touch.